 Gujarat, a lively state in western India, is rich in cultural legacy, natural beauty, and architectural marvels.
-Also, Gujarat has a wide choice of attractions to suit all types of travellers, from historic cities to magnificent beaches.
+Also, Gujarat has a wide choice of attractions to suit all types of travelers, from historic cities to magnificent beaches.
 Whether you enjoy history, environment, or adventure, Gujarat has something for everyone.
 So, in this blog, we will look at the must-see attractions in Gujarat.
 Let us begin on a fantastic adventure to discover the top Places to visit in Gujarat.

-Ahmedabad, The Heritage City
+01.Ahmedabad, The Heritage City

 Ahmedabad, Gujarat’s largest city, combines old-world beauty with modernity.
 Moreover, it is a UNESCO World Heritage City, and is known for its rich history and thriving cultural scene.